townerhale/fastapi-ci-demo/solution_brief.md

 - Lint and unit tests run in parallel with integration tests
 - Total test feedback time: Under 45 seconds

 **CircleCI Differentiator:** Automatic test splitting uses historical timing data to balance work across containers optimally, with no manual configuration required.
 CircleCI maintains this timing data automatically, ensuring splits remain balanced as test suites evolve.
+This ability to intelligently parallelize work is a core differentiator, enabling customers to run thousands of tests in just a few minutes and maintain rapid feedback loops at scale.

 ### 3. Zero-Credential Security with OIDC